nonrice/ericJudge/README.md

 # EricJudge

 This is a very simple online judge I made.
 Only C++17 supported right now.
+Try it here: [ericjudge.nonrice.repl.co/](ericjudge.nonrice.repl.co/)

 ### How to use:
 1. Read the problem statement from the problemset